 My research focuses on using routine primary care databases to answer important questions about health, health service use and health outcomes and also on health promotion in primary care, particularly through trials.

-Tess Harris is a Professor of Primary Care Research in the Population Health Research Institute at St George's, University of London and a member of the Primary Care Epidemiology Group within the research institute.
+Tess Harris is a Professor of Primary Care Research in the Population Health Research Institute at St George's, University of London and co-lead of the Primary Care Epidemiology Group within the research institute.
 She specialises in primary care database research and also in health promotion research in primary care, particularly trials.

 Her MD, awarded in 2005, examined depression, disability and use of primary care services by older people and linked survey and routine general practice data.
 She has been at St George's since 1994, when she was appointed as a lecturer.
 Prior to this, Dr Harris graduated in Medicine from St George's in 1988, completed her vocational training in General Practice, and gained her Membership of the Royal College of General Practitioners with distinction in 1992.
 Following this she worked in India for a year, training village health workers and working on a primary health care programme.
 In 1994 Dr Harris gained an MSc in Epidemiology from the London School of Hygiene and Tropical Medicine with a distinction.